Small bowl of high protein cole slaw with a large wooden bowl of cole slaw in the background sitting on a wooden cutting board.

 Big takeaway from this recipe – once the Gym Bro crowd realizes that they can make high protein mayo out of silken tofu, it will end up in all kinds of high protein foods and us vegans will have a bunch of accidentally vegan options!

-This recipe is super easy to make and has way more protein (and less fat) than a typical creamy coleslaw, and is just as flavorful.
-I used a mix of broccoli and cabbage slaw in this recipe, but you could use whichever you prefer!
+This high protein cole slaw is super easy to make.
+It’s lighter and healthier, because it has way more protein (and less fat) than a typical creamy coleslaw, and is just as flavorful.
+I used a mix of broccoli and cabbage slaw in this recipe to add some variety, but you could use whichever you prefer!
 This is a great side dish to bring to BBQs, summer cookouts and family gatherings/potlucks!
-You can make it just a few minutes which is another win!
+You can make it just a few minutes, especially if you use bagged slaw, which is another win!

 Ingredients